microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-books-iosvppebookassignment.md

 ---
 title: "iosVppEBookAssignment resource type"
-description: "Contains properties used to assign an iOS VPP EBook to a group."
+description: "Contains properties used to assign an iOS VPP EBook to a group."author: "tfitzmac"
 ---

 # iosVppEBookAssignment resource type